Dhghomon/easy_rust/README.md

 }
 ```

-The compiler knows that we used `number_change` to change `number`, but didn't use it again.
+It prints `20` with no problem.
+It works because the compiler is smart enough to understand our code.
+It knows that we used `number_change` to change `number`, but didn't use it again.
 So here there is no problem.
 We are not using immutable and mutable references together.

+Earlier in Rust this kind of code actually generated an error, but the compiler is smarter now.
+It can understand not just what we type, but how we use everything.

 ### Shadowing again